zachowdhury/js-lectures/interview-questions-functions.md

 The idea is that all of the methods are stored on some object, The only way to access those methods is to access them through that object.

-Keeping this in mind, each function must RETURN the object that holds all of these methods.
+Keeping this in mind, each function must <strong>RETURN</strong> the object that holds all of these methods.

 For exmple :